 Hats and head coverings were a sign of respectability during the medieval period and people would not have wanted to be seen in public without some form of head covering being worn.

-During medieval times, different kinds of medieval hats were prevalent during different times.
-The culture of wearing hats existed during early medieval times but became more common during the middle and late medieval times.
-A Medieval hat was considered an essential component of the complete attire and continued to remain popular even beyond the medieval times.
-Hats were relatively simple during the early medieval times but became more elaborate during the middle and late medieval times.
+A medieval hat or head covering was considered an essential component of the complete attire and continued to remain popular even beyond medieval times.
+Hats were relatively simple during the early medieval times but became more elaborate during the middle and late medieval periods.

 Tailors were hired by nobility and rich merchants to make their clothes as well as medieval hats.
 Thus customised hats with elaborate styles could be ordered.
-The common people and the peasantry, on the other hand, usually purchased ready made hats or sometimes made them at home.
+The common people and the peasantry, on the other hand, usually purchased ready-made hats or sometimes made them at home.
 Peasant women could sew and embroider them when required.
-Various materials were used to make medieval hats, including wool, silk, linen, leather, and cotton etc.
+Various materials were used to make medieval hats, including wool, silk, linen, leather, cotton, etc.

 Various popular medieval hats were used by men.
-Hats and hoods were common during the early medieval times and with the passage of time, hats began to be used as status symbol.
-During the late medieval times small hats with a round crown were popular medieval hats for men which also included a turn-down brim.
-Hats with turned up side-brims were also popular and had a stylish band with buckle.
+Hats and hoods were common during the early medieval times and with the passage of time, hats began to be used as a status symbol.
+During the late medieval times, small hats with a round crown were popular medieval hats for men which also included a turn-down brim.

-Several styles and features of medieval hats have remained popular at one point or other.
+Several styles and features of medieval hats have remained popular at one point or another.
 Straw hats were most commonly used among peasants of medieval times.
-The nobility, on the other hand, wore a variety of hats which were elaborately decorated and reflected their social status.
+The nobility, on the other hand, wore a variety of hats that were elaborately decorated and reflected their social status.

-We hope you enjoyed this article on medieval hats if you’d like to learn more about medieval clothing in general please look at the links at the bottom of this medieval hats page, this will give you idea of the types of clothes worn with different styles of medieval hats.
+We hope you enjoyed this article on medieval hats if you’d like to learn more about medieval clothing, in general, please look at the links at the bottom of this medieval hats page, this will give you an idea of the types of clothes worn with different styles of medieval hats.